bitsofparag/simple-page-builder/README.md

 - 019 Refactor Element class into separate files - new Elements can be easily imported/removed

 - 020 Create a paragraph as HTMLElement that renders text on the Canvas

+- 021 Add a theme for the widgets

+- 022 Export as html or json file
+    a. use file api to export application state to html or json file
+    b. preview button?

-- 021 Set up a testing framework with Mocha and Karma
+- 023 Set up a testing framework with Mocha and Karma

-- 022 Set up localstorage implementation to persist the state
+- 024 Set up localstorage implementation to persist the state